Easter Sale

 How to wash a weighted blanket

-If your weighted blanket is not machine washable, you can spot clean any accidents that might occur by using a mixture of lukewarm water and dish soap and dabbing at the stain with a cloth.
+• If your weighted blanket cover cannot be machine-washed, you can spot-clean it using a mixture of lukewarm water and dish soap

 Back to the top